 After such a wonderful Christmas holiday in Cape May, I decided to change my plans around and stay in Cape May this time for the Annual Firemen’s Convention which is in mid-September.
 This is the best time to visit the beach as most of the tourists are away, the kids are back in school and the water is still warm.
 Hurricane Florence was coming up the coast so it was not the greatest weather but I always find things to do.

-While attending the convention, I was booked at the Chalfonte Hotel in Cape May, which is considering the Southern Grande Dame of hotels.
+While attending the convention in 2018, I was booked at the Chalfonte Hotel in Cape May, which is considering the Southern Grande Dame of hotels.
 I had stayed at the hotel’s Southern Quarters, the smaller B & B setting next door during Christmas and it had been a nice stay.
 The room had been decorated with holiday ornaments and decorations.
 I had a slept like ‘a log’ during the holidays.
 It had been so quiet at that time of the year.

 When I had originally booked the reservation for the weekend, I was told that the restaurant, The Magnolia Room, would be open.
 Later I found out it would be closing for the end of the season on September 7th and I would not be able to try it for dinner when I was visiting Cape May.
 This meant a special trip ahead of time.
 So after work on September 6th on a whim I made a special trip to Cape May to check out the culinary delights of the Chalfonte Hotel.